High-dimensional analysis of ridge regression for non-identically distributed data with a variance profile: Related works

 However, in many applications (such as photon imaging \cite{SalmonHDW14}, network traffic analysis \cite{Bazerque2013}, ecology \cite{allesina2015predicting,allesina2015stability}, neuroscience \cite{aljadeff2015transition,aljadeff2015eigenvalues}, or genomics and microbiome studies \cite{Cao17}) one must go beyond this framework.
 Indeed, in these contexts, the amount of variance in the observed data matrix may vary substantially across samples, that is, across the rows of $X_n$.
-As a consequence, the assumption of homoscedasticity underlying unitarily invariant models is no longer appropriate.
-The literature on statistical inference for high-dimensional random matrices with heteroscedastic structures has therefore grown rapidly in recent years \cite{bigotmale,Bigot17,liu2018,MAL2016,Zhang18,Fan19}.
-This line of work motivates the study of non–unitarily invariant models, commonly referred to as variance-profiled matrices.
+As a consequence, the assumption of homoscedasticity is no longer appropriate.
+The literature on statistical inference for high-dimensional random matrices with heteroscedastic structures has grown rapidly in recent years \cite{bigotmale,Bigot17,liu2018,MAL2016,Zhang18,Fan19}.
+One common approach to modeling heteroscedasticity is through the use of variance profiles.
+However, applying a variance profile to a matrix with i.i.d. entries breaks unitary invariance.
+This observation has led to the study of non–unitarily invariant models, often referred to as variance-profiled matrices.
 In this setting, the dataset is modeled as a random matrix of the form $ X_n = \Upsilon_n \circ Z_n, $ with a variance profile to handle the setting of non-iid data has also found applications in the analysis of the performances of wireless digital communication channels \cite{HLJ07}.
-Such matrices provide a flexible modeling framework for capturing heterogeneity in the data, in particular in the presence of missing or sparse observations {\JB by setting selected entries of the variance profile matrix to zero}.
+Such matrices provide a flexible modeling framework for capturing heterogeneity in the data, in particular in the presence of missing or sparse observations by setting selected entries of the variance profile matrix to zero.

 In the RMT literature, Hermitian random matrices with centered entries but non-equal distribution are referred to as generalized Wigner matrices for which many asymptotic properties are now well understood.
 For example, for Hermitian random matrices with a variance profile that is doubly stochastic (namely its rows and columns elements sump up to one), bulk universality at optimal spectral resolution for local spectral statistics have been established in \cite{erdos2012} and they are shown to converge to those of a standard Wigner matrix (that is with iid sub-diagonal entries).
 The case of a generalized Wigner matrix with a variance profile that is not necessarily doubly stochastic has been studied in \cite{Ajanki2017}, and non-hermitian random matrices with a variance profile have been considered in \cite{cook2018,HLJ07,HACHEM2006649} using the notion of deterministic equivalent that consists in approximating the spectral distribution of a random matrix by a deterministic function.
 A recent work \cite{bao2023leaveoneout} considers the analysis of approximate message passing for statistical estimation problems involving a data matrix with a variance profile, and an application to ridge regression to characterize the non-asymptotic distribution of the ridge estimator is proposed.